 Games already transmit huge amounts of data between players and servers, and between players themselves.
 This data is usually encrypted to prevent cheating, making it hard for censors to spot anything suspicious.

-into place to protect people's privacy.
+be put into place to protect people's privacy.
 Improving oversight of the intelligence agencies is an important area to reform.
-In our view though, it is also important that the powers and capabilities of the intelligence agencies, as revealed by Edward
+In our view though, it is also important that the powers and capabilities of the intelligence agencies, as revealed

 We will ban the police from accessing journalists' phone records to identify whistle-blowers and other sources without prior judicial approval.